 This question can be beyond scary if you aren’t careful.
 If you go over that ‘absolute maximum amount,’ several big box backup solutions will simply break down.
 You see, to make a big box solution work in the cloud, they need to know the maximum amount of Terabytes you need to backup and protect.
 They then build that big box equivalent in the cloud with a large set of VMs, and guess what?
 You’re paying for that ‘absolute maximum’ amount.
 No scale as you go.
 No pay as you go.
 Just a fixed-rate fat fee, and you’re paying for the absolute maximum no matter how many VMs, applications or Terabytes you are backing up and protecting.

 HYCU’s Google Cloud solution is a pay-as-you-go software service.
 HYCU is cloud native, releasing the shackles of the on-premises backup world.
 We don’t ask you how many VMs you need.
 We don’t need to know how many Terabytes you want to back up to work.
-HYCU Backup as a Service for GCP scales up and down with you, with the same limitless storage and scalability as GCP.
+HYCU Backup as a Service for Google Cloud scales up and down with you, with the same limitless storage and scalability as Google Cloud.
 Best of all, our pricing is based upon the source capacity you want to back up, and how often you want it backed up.

-So why is HYCU the best choice to backup and recover your Google Cloud Platform Data?
-It’s easy, but don’t just take our word for it, to learn more, go to www.hycu.com/google or you can access it directly from GCP Marketplace.
+So why is HYCU the best choice to backup and recover your Google Cloud Data?
+It’s easy, but don’t just take our word for it, to learn more, go to www.hycu.com/google or you can access it directly from Google Cloud Marketplace.